dellemcsql/dso/docs/README.md

 Apart from the best practice reporting and its application, users also have the option to generate the general report for the database layer for inventory purposes.

+Refer to the [Oracle db module example section](examples/dbOracleModuleExamples.md) for details about how to advantage of this module with DSO.

 ## Storage Module (future functionality)
 Physical storage configuration and other related settings can be challenging and time-consuming.
 The storage module reports on the PowerMax storage directors and the storage LUNs.
 This enables the database administrator to analyze the PowerMax storage configuration and collaborate with the PowerMax administrator.
 The storage module also provides functionality for reporting on ASM and VMware configurations.
 Here is the full list of capabilities: